I offer education-focused and adventure-filled backpacking courses and trips. Since 2011 I have managed 228 trips with nearly 1,800 total clients.

 5. Save time

-Planning a backpacking trip is time-consuming, especially if it’s a new or complicated location — and that can be a deterrent to getting out.
+Planning a backpacking trip is time-consuming, especially if it’s a new or complicated location.
+This can be a deterrent to getting out.
 We mostly relieve you of this task, which is ideal for those who have more money than time.
-We select the location, set the dates, plan the route, share a gear list, create the maps, obtain the permits, and make your breakfasts and dinners.
+We select the location, set the dates, plan the route, share a gear list, create the maps, obtain the permits, and package your breakfasts and dinners.

 6. Like-abled and like-minded groups

-Whereas most commercial outdoor organizations accept the first eight or ten paying customers, we will painstakingly match you with other applicants who have similar physical abilities, outdoor experiences, and even personal interests and life stories.
+We will painstakingly match you with other applicants who have similar physical abilities, outdoor experiences, and even personal interests and life stories.
+We do not just group together the first eight or ten people who are willing to pay the fee.

 Groups that hike at a similar pace and for a similar distance each day have more fun and are more likely to re-group in later years for a trip independent of us.
 They’re also easier to manage: no group member is frustrated by being way out front or way in the back; and our groups rarely must be split up.